 It's often been said, "Waste not, want not."
 But through fundamental research into the conversion of glycerol, that waste may one day be transformed into fuels that we need and products that we want.

 The Office of Science is the single largest supporter of basic energy research in the physical sciences in the United States and is working to address some of the most pressing challenges of our time.
-For more information please visit http://science.energy.gov.
+For more information please visit the Office of Science website.

-Kristin Manke is a Communications Specialist at Pacific Northwest National Laboratory on detail to the U.S. Department of Energy's Office of Science, email@example.com.
+Kristin Manke was a Communications Specialist at Pacific Northwest National Laboratory on detail to the U.S. Department of Energy's Office of Science, firstname.lastname@example.org.